tolitius/yurt/README.md

 Besides adding Yurt as a project dependency (boot / lein), nothing else needs to be done to an existing mount application to build Yurts for it.

 Before building local Yurts based on a mount application a "blueprint" needs to be created.
-Blueprint is a data _about_ components that were discovered, i.e. not the actual components:
+Blueprint is data _about_ components that were discovered, i.e. not the actual components:

 ```clojure
 dev=> (yurt/blueprint)